 I decided that if I got anywhere close to Zillow’s estimate, I would sell and rent a two-bedroom apartment.
 But I received no written offers 20% below the Zestimate, so I pulled the listing after 28 days.
 Thank goodness, because 2012 marked the beginning of a real estate bull market that has lasted until this day.

 What Disappoints Me Most About Zillow

 Since Zillow’s founding in 2004, it has done little to lower the cost of selling a home.
 With technology and the internet compressing commission rates in every industry, somehow, Zillow has failed to lower transaction costs.

 Just look at online brokerage commissions.
 They have gone to zero.
-For a seller to still pay a 5% – 6% commission to sell a home today is aggressive.
+For a seller to still pay a 5% – 6% commission to sell a home today with a bad real estate agent is aggressive.
 This is especially true since home prices have risen so much.
 There would be way more real estate transactions if commission rates dropped by half.
 For sellers, a flat fee would be even better.

 So why hasn’t Zillow helped lower real estate transaction costs?
 It’s simple.
 The majority of Zillow’s revenue comes from fees real estate agents pay for customer leads.
 Therefore, Zillow can’t bite the hand that feeds it.
 The National Association Of Realtors is its main source of business.